-Oklahoma City Thunder still playing like champs, get first shot at Minnesota Timberwolves since play-offs
+Oklahoma City Thunder still playing like champs, get first shot at Minnesota Timberwolves since the play-offs

-Oklahoma City Thunder guard Shai Gilgeous-Alexander drives past Portland Trail Blazers center Duop Reath during the second half at Paycom Center.
+Oklahoma City Thunder guard Shai Gilgeous-Alexander driving past Portland Trail Blazers centre Duop Reath during the second half of their 122-95 NBA win at the Paycom Center.

-OKLAHOMA CITY – The Oklahoma City Thunder have not displayed any signs of a championship hangover through the first month of the season.
+OKLAHOMA CITY – The Oklahoma City Thunder have not displayed any signs of a championship hangover through the first month of the National Basketball Association (NBA) season.

-They enter Wednesday’s home game against the Minnesota Timberwolves, an NBA Cup matchup, on a nine-game winning streak and with an NBA-best 17-1 record.
+They enter the Nov 26 home game against the Minnesota Timberwolves, an NBA Cup matchup, on a nine-game winning streak and with an NBA-best 17-1 record.

 “We don’t have anybody on the team who’s sitting and reminiscing on what a great career they had,” Oklahoma City’s Chet Holmgren said.
 “I think everybody on the team is still chasing and striving for more.
 The championship wasn’t the last check on their bucket list.”

-The Thunder have started out hot despite being without injured All-Star Jalen Williams (wrist surgery) so far this season and playing without Aaron Wiggins (adductor strain) for the entirety of their current winning streak.
+The Thunder have started out hot, despite missing injured All-Star Jalen Williams (wrist surgery) for their first 18 games and playing without Aaron Wiggins (adductor strain) for the entirety of their current winning streak.

 During the run, Oklahoma City have won by an average of 22.3 points and none of the games have been decided by fewer than 13 points.